 - sparkling or sanding sugar – 3-4 tablespoons

-- Measure your flour, poppy seeds and salt into a mixing bowl and whisk together.
+- Measure your flour, poppy seeds, salt and the zest of the lemon into a mixing bowl.
+Whisk together.

 - With the paddle attachment on a stand mixer, cream together the butter and sugar on a medium high speed for about 5 minutes, until fluffy, airy and lighter in color.
-Be sure to stop your mixer and scrape down the sides of the bowl a few times so you are sure to incorporate all of the sugar into the butter.
+Be sure to stop your mixer and scrape down the sides of the bowl a few times to incorporate all of the sugar into the butter.

-- Add the almond extract the zest and juice of one lemon and cream for about 1 minute until blended.
+- Add the almond extract and the juice of the lemon, cream for about 1 minute until blended.

 - With the mixer on a low stir, slowly add the dry ingredients until just incorporated.
-You don’t want to over-mix here, only mix until things have just come together.
+Mix until things have just come together.